johnmogi/ai_story_generator/ART/1/photorealistic.md

 /imagine prompt: A profoundly moving, macro photograph that captures the precise moment when a man opens his eyes, realizing he is in a hospital room.
 The image focuses on the man's eyes, revealing the complex mix of emotions and reflections of the sterile hospital environment.
 This powerful scene is photographed using a Canon EOS R5 mirrorless camera, paired with the Canon RF 100mm f/2.8 L Macro IS USM lens, renowned for its exceptional image quality and unparalleled sharpness in macro photography.
 The camera settings are meticulously chosen to emphasize the subject's eyes and the reflections within: an aperture of f/4, ISO 200, and a shutter speed of 1/125 sec.
 Soft, diffused lighting from the hospital room's window enhances the mood and gently illuminates the man's face, highlighting the intricate details of his expression and emphasizing the depth of his gaze.
 The resulting photograph is a deeply emotional and thought-provoking exploration of the human experience, captured in a striking macro image. --ar 3:2 --v 4 --q 2.

 /imagine prompt: A deeply emotional and macro photograph capturing the tender moment of a black-haired woman watching over a sleeping man in a hospital bed.
 The focus of the image is on the woman's loving gaze and the man's peaceful expression, conveying a sense of unwavering support and care in a challenging time.
 The photograph is taken using a Canon EOS R5 mirrorless camera, paired with the Canon RF 100mm f/2.8L Macro IS USM lens, renowned for its superior sharpness and ability to capture fine details in macro photography.
 The camera settings are carefully chosen to highlight the subjects' expressions and the delicate interplay of light and shadow: an aperture of f/4, ISO 200, and a shutter speed of 1/125 sec.
 The composition is further enhanced by the soft, natural window light, which gently illuminates the scene and casts a warm, comforting glow over the subjects.
-The resulting photograph is a poignant and powerful testament to the strength of human connection and love during times of vulnerability. --ar 3:2 --v 5 --q 2.
+The resulting photograph is a poignant and powerful testament to the strength of human connection and love during times of vulnerability. --ar 3:2  --q 2.

 /imagine: A breathtaking macro photograph capturing the awe-struck profile of a man as he gazes upon the unfathomable event of the birth of the universe.
 This striking image juxtaposes the human moment with the vast cosmic event, blending the realms of the micro and the macro.
 The photograph is taken using a Canon EOS R5 mirrorless camera, paired with a Canon RF 100mm f/2.8L Macro IS USM lens, which excels in delivering exceptional image quality, sharpness, and detail at close range.